johnedstone/mkrgsm1400-post-json-ssl/README.md

 126       MODEM.sendf("AT+USECPRF=0");
 ```

-* The hack below has been added to the sketch GsmWebClient_hourly_SSL
+* This hack below has been added to the sketch GsmWebClient_hourly_SSL
 The issue was first noted in the GsmSSLWebClient example
 which fails to reach the end of the code, i.e. `disconnecting`.
 The
 reason for hanging is that in the example sketch !client.connected() is